leothiemard/html-boilerplate/src/sass/_instructions.md

 	- |------- ```_all.scss```
 	- |--- ```style.scss```
 2. Each subfolder has to have an ```_all.scss``` file that import all his files
+3. Document your CSS by writing docblocks
+ 	- Integrate it with [Carpenter](https://github.com/coffeekraken/carpenter) if needed
-3. Stick to a **known CSS naming convention** like:
+4. Stick to a **known CSS naming convention** like:
 	- [BEM](http://getbem.com/introduction/) (prefered choice)
 	- [SMACCS](https://smacss.com/)
 	- Other choices... (has to be discussed with others before making crap on your own...)
-4. 1 file = 1 purpose
+5. 1 file = 1 purpose
 	- Split your codebase into multiple files that are **each responsible for one thing** (navs, lists, etc...)
-5. Nest selectors only when needed
+6. Nest selectors only when needed

 Don't do: